Organizers & Products

 RE investor’s MoneySaver logbook

 If you know me, you know that I prefer to keep things simple – see my “Ten Commandments of Great Bookkeeping” article.
 Software is powerful and “professional”, but it is often confusing and frustrating.
 Not to mention that it is not as handy as a notepad.
 If you prefer the old-fashioned (but still very practical!) “pen & paper” bookkeeping – you cannot find a better tool than my MoneySaver logbook.
 Why?
 Because it is designed specifically for Real Estate Investors.
-It is a perfect companion to my Tax Organizer, it is professionally printed, and it comes in two compatible sizes:
+It is a perfect companion to our Tax Organizer, it is professionally printed, and it comes in two compatible sizes:

 1. Full-size – 8.5″ by 11″ pages, book-style – regular “letter” size for your briefcase.